AdobeDocs/experience-platform.en/help/destinations/guardrails.md

 ## [!BADGE Beta]{type=Informative} Dataset exports {#dataset-exports}

-Dataset exports are currently supported in a "First Full and then Incremental" [pattern](/help/destinations/ui/export-datasets.md#scheduling).
+Dataset exports are currently supported in a **[!UICONTROL First Full and then Incremental]** [pattern](/help/destinations/ui/export-datasets.md#scheduling).
 The guardrails described in this section apply to the first full export that occurs after a dataset export workflow is set up.

 >[!IMPORTANT]
 >